 When a hotel is not shown on Google Hotel Finder, there are many possible reasons: the hotel may not be indexed correctly on Google, the price feed setting may not be correct, the price may not be accurate, or the bidding may not be high enough.
 Obviously, having two separate vendors manage the price feed and the bidding introduces even more complexity into an equation that everyone is trying to simplify, and if something goes wrong, who fixes it?

 Metasearch marketing requires a holistic strategy that considers an integrated approach toward price feed and bid management.
 For example: You should be able to adjust bidding depending on data such as room price and room quantity, which are key components of revenue management and useful bidding signals to improve ROI.

 This chart shows the relationship between conversion rate and ADR for one hotel chain.
 As you can see, the conversion rate fluctuates quite a bit, dropping as prices rise, increasing again in the $500 to $700 range, then dropping rapidly when room prices exceed $700.

-You should be able to optimize inventory including room types or rate plans in real time according to campaign performance.
+You should be able to optimise inventory including room types or rate plans in real time according to campaign performance.
 The chart below shows that different room types may have very different conversion rates on different metasearch channels.
 Room Type DLX has 116 clicks in this period, but 0 bookings.
 Thus the campaign management tool can immediately disable this low performing room type and investigate why the conversion is so low.
-This is very difficult to achieve when you have one vendor managing inventory and the other responsible for optimizing campaign performance.
+This is very difficult to achieve when you have one vendor managing inventory and the other responsible for optimising campaign performance.

 In the new age of metasearch marketing, product inventory, pricing, and campaign management are closely intertwined.
-When mobile booking and payment become part of metasearch, it is even more important to have a single party with a seamless closed loop marketing solution: connect and cache (price feed/cache), control (bidding and optimization), and finally conversion (booking integration).
+When mobile booking and payment become part of metasearch, it is even more important to have a single party with a seamless closed loop marketing solution: connect and cache (price feed/cache), control (bidding and optimisation), and finally conversion (booking integration).